Yelp/bravado/docs/source/advanced.rst

 :meth:`.HttpFuture.response` takes an optional argument ``fallback_result`` which is a callable that returns a Swagger result.
 The callable takes one mandatory argument: the exception that would have been raised normally.
-This allows you to return different results based on the type of error (e.g. a :class:`.BravadoTimeoutError`) or, if a server response was received, on the type of HTTP code.
+This allows you to return different results based on the type of error (e.g. a :class:`.BravadoTimeoutError`) or, if a server response was received, on any data pertaining to that response, like the HTTP status code.

 In the simplest case, you can just specify what you're going to return: